selwynpolit/d9book/book/redirects.md

 ## Redirect dynamically to wherever you came from

-In this case, in a form, we grab the referrer url in the buildForm method using the following code:
+In this case, in a form, we grab the referrer URL in the buildForm method using the following code:

 ```php
 public function buildForm(array $form, FormStateInterface $form_state, int $program_nid = 0, int $feedback_error_nid = 0, int $citation_nid = 0){